 If you haven’t noticed by the dearth of raw veggies on this site, I am not a huge salad fan.
 Don’t get me wrong, I love raw vegetables, but the problem with salad is that it takes some hunting to put all the elements of the salad together on the fork at the same time.
 Since a ssam is wrapped with the individual components evenly scattered within, each bite is like a perfect little salad.
 Expanding on this theme, you could do easily do a Caesar Ssam or a Chinese Chicken Ssam.

-4 boneless skinless chicken thighs cut into strips
+- 4 strips chicken boneless skinless thighs cut into

 for bulgogi marinade

-gochujang (Korean hot sauce) or ssamjang (combo of gochujang and doenjang)
+- gochujang (Korean hot sauce) or ssamjang (combo of and doenjang)